indra4837/teleop_twst_joy/README.md

 # Teleop Twist Joystick

-This package contains a teleop_twist_node to send command velocities to the vehiclee
+This package contains a teleop_twist_node to send command velocities to the vehicle

 [Decision flowchart of teleop_twist_node](docs/teleop_node_decision_flowchart.jpeg)